GDFoxR/app2-design-opgaver/README.md

 This branch gives you an indication of wether you have the required knowledge about application developement and thereby what you should focus on, if you do not know the answers.

 # Part 1 - Give a description of software lifecycle and different techniques for adhering to the lifecycle.
+User story:
+    - User/actor: "Who" wants to...
+    - Action: "What" do they want?
+    - Goal: "Why" do they want it?

+ Requerment:
+    - Functional Requerments:
+        the system must be abel to...

+    - Non-Functional Requerments:
+        the system shall be abel to...

+ Design:
+    - UML:
+        - Behavior diagrams
+        - Structural diagrams

+    - Design patterns:
+        - Behavioural patterns
+        - Structural patterns
+        - Creational patterns

+ Develope:
+    - Software developement
+        - C#
+        - Python

+ Evaluate:
+    - Test

 # Part 2 - Outline and explain five common practices for technics and method when developing applications.

+pass - tror ikke at jeg forstår spørgsmålet